 Develop and maintain effective systems of internal control.

 The Committee has an independent role with accountability to both the Board and its stakeholder(s).
-The Finance, Audit & Risk Committee does not assume the functions of management, which remain the responsibility of the executive directors and other members of senior management.
+The Finance, Audit & Risk Committee does not assume the functions of management, which remain the responsibility of the executive directors and other members of senior management but will primarily make recommendations to the ECB Board.

 The objective of the Finance, Audit & Risk Committee is to ensure that management has created and maintained an effective environment for financial management and risk based internal control.
-Its responsibilities can be summarised as:
+Its responsibilities can be summarised as followed and is detailed in section 5 below:

 Detailed consideration of proposed budget,